prakashroy1211/AI-Powered-Smart-Glasses-for-Visually-Impaired/README.md

 OpenCV <br/>

 ## Notebook selection based on environment
-This repository contains code for two different environments:
+This repository contains code for two different environments:<br/>
 [main.ipynb](main.ipynb): This Jupyter notebook runs on regular systems like laptops and PCs.
 It does not require any additional hardware such as external cameras or sensors.
-However, it does utilize the system's built-in camera and microphone.
+However, it does utilize the system's built-in camera and microphone.<br/>
 [jetson_nano.ipynb](jetson_nano.ipynb): This Jupyter notebook is designed to run on the NVIDIA Jetson Nano.
 It requires a camera and other sensors to be attached for full functionality.<br/>
 Make sure to use the appropriate notebook based on your hardware setup.